• Sat. Mar 7th, 2026

 Pack light, but bring essentials: a refillable water bottle, snacks, a hat, sunscreen, and a phone or camera.
 If you’re traveling in summer, swimwear and a towel are a must—swimming was recently allowed again in designated zones.
 Check current rules before your trip.

 You can spend three to five hours walking, relaxing, and taking photos.
-A car rental helps if you want to see more, such as the Visovac Monastery or Roski Slap.
+A car rental is helpful if you want to explore more places, such as the Visovac Monastery or Roski Slap.
 But the central part of the park near Skradinski Buk is entirely doable on foot and without a car.

-Explore More of the Park on Your Own
+Explore More of the Krka National Park on Your Own

 If you’re already confident exploring Krka National Park alone, add more stops beyond the main waterfall.
 Roski Slap is another beautiful area worth seeing.
 You’ll need to drive or cycle there.
 From Skradin, it’s about 40 km northeast by road.